Cuba–Mexico relations

-Cuba–Mexico relations refers to diplomatic and bilateral relations between the Republic of Cuba and the United Mexican States.
+The nations of Cuba and Mexico have had uninterrupted diplomatic relations since their establishment in 1902.
 Both nations are members of the Association of Caribbean States, Community of Latin American and Caribbean States, Latin American Integration Association, Organization of Ibero-American States, and the United Nations.

 Early relations

-Cuba and Mexico are Latin American nations with a common history of colonization by the Spanish empire.
+Cuba and Mexico are Latin American nations.
+They were both colonized by the Spanish Empire.
 During Spanish colonization, Cuba was under the administration of the Viceroyalty of New Spain in Mexico City.
-In 1821, Mexico gained independence from Spain, but Cuba continued for another 77 years, to remain part of the Spanish Empire until it won independence from Spain in 1898 as a result of the Spanish–American War.
-Cuban National Hero José Martí lived for a time in Mexico and published several books there.
+In 1821, Mexico gained independence from Spain, but Cuba remained a part of the Spanish Empire for 77 years until it won independence from Spain in 1898 as a result of the Spanish–American War.
+Cuban national hero José Martí lived for a time in Mexico and published several books there.

 Background on Mexican independence

 Despite the victory of Mexico over the last Spanish bastion in San Juan de Ulúa, Spain refused to recognize the Treaty of Córdoba and hence the independence of Mexico.

 The Mexican government, led by Guadalupe Victoria, came to the conclusion that Spain, by its refusal to recognize the treaties, still posed a threat, and could use Cuba as a platform to launch a campaign to recover Mexico.
 Lucas Alamán, who was then the Mexican Minister of Foreign Affairs, assessed the threat posed by the military forces stationed in Cuba to Mexico.
-Since 1824, Alaman had held the belief that Mexico should seize Cuba, arguing that "Cuba without Mexico is aimed at imperialist yoke; Mexico without Cuba is a prisoner of the Gulf of Mexico."
+Since 1824, Alamán had held the belief that Mexico should seize Cuba, arguing that "Cuba without Mexico is aimed at imperialist yoke; Mexico without Cuba is a prisoner of the Gulf of Mexico."
 He believed that the Mexican forces, with the support of foreign powers such as France or England (which had been the first European power to recognize the independence of Mexico on July 16, 1836), could overcome the Spanish in Cuba.

 Spain continued to interfere in Mexican affairs, maintaining military garrisons along the Mexican coast.
 These Spanish holdouts suffered a major setback in 1825 when the Mexican Army captured the key port city of Veracruz, but Spain continued to launch armed expeditions against Mexico from the nearby island of Cuba.
 The island colony also served as an important Spanish naval base, allowing the Spanish to harass Mexican trade in the Gulf of Mexico and project power in the region.